stencila/stencila/docs/languages/py/README.md

 # Python

-Stencila allows you use interactive Python code accross the whole Stencila suite (atricles, notebooks and sheets).
+Stencila allows you use interactive Python code across the whole Stencila suite (articles, notebooks and sheets).
 In order to be able to use Python within Stencila documents you need to have the [Python execution context](getting-started/installation.md#execution-contexts) enabled.
 You can write Python code just like you would in any other editor or reproducible notebook.
 You can install Python packages and import them,